statgen/colocus-ui-vue3/README.md

 Standard Vue props pass key data elements down to the subpanels and individual controls.

 Each subpanel has an optional reset button, which will reset its contained controls back to a default state, which is passed to the controls via the controlSet prop, as specified in the top level <FilterPanel>.
 The subpanels and controls utilize Vue 3's provide/inject mechanism to dynamically pass messages.
 For example, when the user clicks the Reset button, it flips the value of a local ref variable, resetInput, and that variable is used by the provide mechanism.

 Then, in the underlying controls, Vue's inject mechanism allows monitoring of that variable's state.
 When the state changes, the control reloads itself, and updates the Pinia store with the default value.
+For example, all the child components of a given filter sub panel respond to the same reset signal.

 All of the underlying controls are composites, consisting of a text label, whose value is passed in as a prop (controlSet.title), plus a wrapper around a standard Vuetify control (AutoComplete, TextField, Switch).